AMOGHA1140/ultimate-tictactoe/README.md

-### tictactoe.py
-This file contains the basic logic for board representation and different operations on it.
-It can be optimized with a bit representation of the board, which will be written and uploaded later

-### runner.py
+Originally, I created the game in the folder `tictactoe`, but it was performing ~50 searches per second, which was far from optimal.
+I decided to change the way I was representing board and went with using bit-wise repesenation, which increased the searches to ~500 per second

+Both folder contain the same structure of files,

+`tictactoe.py` - Code around the structue of board and to perform operations on it, like getting legal actions possible, making a move etc

-Main file to run. this contains the pygame logic to display the game, allow 2 people to play against each other or play against AI
+`runner1.py` - The main file to run. it contains code written to display a pygame interface for the game, to play against another human or with AI

-### mcts.py
-Contains the logic and implementation of Monte Carlo Search Tree.
-The code is extremely unoptimized, performing only about ~50 searches per second. this NEEDS to increase. the code has to be able to perform atleast ~2500 per second to be viable to be used newly for each state

-Furthermore, new file has to be written to make use of past searched states, basically memoization.

-### random_ai.py
+`mcts.py` - for performing Monte Carlo Tree Search.

-Performs random moves. not an AI tbh
+`random_ai.py` - just performs a random move out of the available moves. not really an AI